erikrikarddaniel/gtdb-trees/trees/README.md

 2. Select all nodes for the taxon you're subsetting for by searching for its prefix, e.g. `f__`.

-3. Select the "induced subnetwork" from Dendroscope's "Select/Advanced selection" menu.
+3. Select the "subnetwork" from Dendroscope's "Select/Advanced selection" menu.

 4. Invert the select ("Select/Invert Selection").